w3c/wot/minutes/main/20251015/Readme.md

 ## Minutes

 sk: AI generated minutes from last week
-… the transcription from AI was fnot bad but sometimes special terms were not correct, we need to go through it
+… the transcription from AI was not bad but sometimes special terms were not correct, we need to go through it

 ege: from other calls e.g, TD call, what should be the process? should the minutes be approved by the moderators?